chepeniv/hacksprint_fall2024_retrospective/essay.md

 go well.

-although we had the least impressive ui, the part that i found most unexpected was the positive reception and interest the algorithm and encoding, i had came up with, received from my peers and instructor. it was quite validating to see my hard work appreciated by people i respect. i ended up basically giving a short impromptu lecture on the way my algorithm works after the formal presentation ceremony. that was cool.
+although we had the least impressive ui, the part that i found most unexpected was the positive reception and interest the algorithm and encoding, i had come up with, received from my peers and instructor. it was quite validating to see my hard work appreciated by people i respect. i ended up basically giving a short impromptu lecture on the way my algorithm works after the formal presentation ceremony itself. that was cool.

-for now, i'm just relieved that it's over, and feeling liberated to finally have time to my self, so that i can take care of my own life. the laundry has pilled up...

 ## Challenges

-besides any of the issues we had with coordinating with each other and our availability, the technical challenges we ran into were quite typical -- typos, various idiosyncrasies of the technologies we used, as well as working around how they handled the various data by default. mostly however, css was a paint-point here and there, and finding out that we really did _need_ to use a server was initially disappointing. this led to quite the drastic restructuring and refactoring in order to implement properly.
+besides any of the issues we had with coordinating with each other and our availability, the technical challenges we ran into were quite typical -- typos, various idiosyncrasies of the technologies we used, as well as working around how they handled the various data by default. mostly however, `css` was a paint-point here and there, and finding out that we really did _need_ to use a server was initially disappointing. this led to quite the drastic restructuring and refactoring in order to implement properly.